Apra Harbor: World War II

 The residents of Sumay were not allowed to return and rebuild their homes, and the U.S. military relocated them to a refugee camp in the nearby inland hills in 1946.
 Unbeknownst to them, Admiral Chester Nimitz had requested 55% of Guam be set aside for military use, including all of Sumay.
 In 1946, the U.S. Congress passed Public Law 594, The Guam Acquisition of Lands Act, allowing the U.S. Navy to acquire any and all lands it deemed necessary on the island.
 In 1948, the military filed Civil Case No. 5-49 in the Superior Court of Guam, declaring a taking of Sumay, as well as parts of Piti and Agat, totaling 2,471 acres, with little or no compensation.
 The refugees from Sumay created the village of Santa Rita, the municipality in which the Orote Peninsula is now located.
 The population center of Piti was relocated away from its old shoreline along Apra Harbor.

 The territorial Naval Administration ran the commercial port until 1951, when the 24 acres of commercial port in Piti was transferred to the United States Department of Commerce.
 In 1962, the Interior Department transferred the commercial port to the Government of Guam.
 Over 1,000 acres was eventually transferred from the federal government to the Government of Guam for port use.
 The port built the ability to handle containerized cargo in 1969.
 In 1969, a yacht club was founded and began using the harbor for recreational small boating.
 During the 1960s and 1970s, the port's strategic importance was highlighted by its utility during the Vietnam War.

-On August 12, 1974, the tug towing RMS Caribia, a decommissioned passenger ship, to Taiwan sailed into the tropical storm that later became Typhoon Mary and attempted to reach safety at Apra Harbor.
+On August 12, 1974, the tugboat towing RMS Caribia, a decommissioned passenger ship, to Taiwan sailed into the tropical storm that later became Typhoon Mary and attempted to reach safety at Apra Harbor.
 In danger of being pulled onto the reef, the tug captain cut the tow line just 800 yd from Spanish Rocks.
 Adrift, Caribia crashed against the tip of Glass Breakwater with her stern blocking a third of the harbor entrance.
 She broke into three pieces and rough weather prevented the Navy and Coast Guard from determining if her stern section piece still blocked the entrance, closing the port.
 Side-scan sonar was eventually used to determine that the harbor entrance could be used.
 The Army Corps of Engineers conducted its largest ever ship salvage, which was complicated by the discovery of a Korean War-era LCU wreck next to Caribia with 50 tons of unexploded ordnance, prompting the biggest project ever conducted by the Explosive Ordnance Division on Guam.

-In 1997, Guam designated Sasa Bay, which is located in the east of the Harbor as a marine preserve in order to protect declining fish populations.
+In 1997, Guam designated Sasa Bay, which is located in the east of the harbor as a marine preserve in order to protect declining fish populations.